-A. Bikeways & Trails System Vision, Goals, and Policies
+A. Plan Vision, Goals, and Policies

-This section defines the vision statement, goals, and policies for the City's bikeways and trails system.
-Plan objectives and action items/strategies, along with methods to measure success in implementing the Plan, are included in Chapter 6, Implementation Strategies.
-A project management team consisting of members from public agencies and plan development team members adapted the Bikeways & Trails Facility Plan and the Albuquerque Comprehensive On-Street Bicycle Plan goals and objectives to reflect current issues and concerns about the bikeway and trail system.
+This section defines the vision statement, goals, and policies of the Bikeways and Trails Facility Plan.
+Plan objectives and action items/strategies, along with methods to measure success in implementing the Plan, are included in the Implementation Chapter.
+A project management team (PMT) consisting of members from public agencies and plan development team members adapted the Bikeways and trails Facility Plan and the Albuquerque Comprehensive On-Street Bicycle Plan goals and objectives to reflect current issues and concerns about the bikeway and trail system.